Minding Your Movie Business: Pro Tips for Directors

 um but for them agreeing to do this in in in the first place i think that if

-you look at what the march on washington film festival is hoping to achieve it’s to bring attention to the fact that issues
+you look at what March On is hoping to achieve it’s to bring attention to the fact that issues

 relevant to the cause of civil rights is not something that ended in the 60s but it